 Families can talk about what it means to treat other people with respect.
 Does this show treat its subjects respectfully?
 Does it matter whether those subjects are willingly participating in the issues and events the show covers (dwarf tossing, for example)?

-hot-button issues?
+What messages does the show send about sex, alcohol, and other hot-button issues?
 Do you think producers hope teens will watch?
-Why or
+Why or why not?

 - TV rating: TV-MA